-Saffron milkcaps, a crunchy, tasty mushroom that have been enjoyed for millenia.
-Supposedly milkcaps were one of the first mushrooms to be used in cooking that we have evidence of, featured in a fresco from the Roman ruins of Herculaneum.
+Saffron milk caps, (formerly known as Lactarius deliciosus) are a crunchy, edible mushroom that have been enjoyed for millennia.
+Milk caps were one of the first mushrooms to be used in cooking.
+They were featured in a fresco from the Roman ruins of Herculaneum.

-In modern-day, the saffron milkcap is pretty much the national mushroom of Spain, where it’s known as the “rovellon”, or in other regions as the “niscalo”.
-Doing an internet search for rovellons will turn up lot of fun information and recipes.
+The saffron milk cap is essentially the national mushroom of Spain and the Iberian peninsula.
+There it’s known as the rovellon, or niscalo.
+Doing an internet search for rovellones will turn up lot of fun information and saffron milk cap recipes.

-At first I thought they probably don’t grow in the areas I hunt in the Midwest, and It took me a long time to finally find a nice patch.
 I searched every year and could only come up with one or two, here and there.
 Finally in the fall of 2013 I hit a great spot in a white pine forest at just the right time.
-They are great mushrooms, and have a nice crunchy texture, if you can get to them before the bugs do that is.
+They are great mushrooms, and have a nice crunchy texture, if you can get to them before the bugs!

 Look a Likes

-Recipes I’ve created specifically for Saffron Milkcaps, or where they can easily be substituted
+Here’s some recipes specifically for saffron milkcaps, or where they can easily be substituted.

 - Wild Mushroom Conserve